KenKundert/nestedtext/doc/common_mistakes.rst

 to your ~/.vimrc file.

-Lists or Strings at the Top Level
+Lists or strings at the top level
 ---------------------------------

 Most *NestedText* files start with key-value pairs at the top-level and we